 The EITC reduces state taxes for individuals as well as businesses.
 If you pay at least $3500 in the Pennsylvania taxes listed here, you can take the credit against your taxes.
 Businesses no longer have to apply to become “approved businesses” and wait for State approval to earn EITC tax credits.
 A minimum gift of $3500 is required to get the 90% tax credit.
 The net cost to you for a $3500 gift is just $350!
 And that $350 may be deductible on your federal income tax return.
 There are no administrative fees – 100% of your gift goes to support Wyndcroft scholarships.

 Who qualifies for the tax credit?

-Businesses authorized to do business in Pennsylvania which are subject to one or more of the following taxes may apply for EITC and/or OSTC:
+Individuals and businesses authorized to do business in Pennsylvania, their shareholders, and employees, which are subject to one or more of the following taxes may utilize the EITC: